-A wrongful life lawsuit is a personal injury and medical malpractice claim brought by a child, alleging that a doctor or similar party’s malpractice caused them to be born with life-altering birth defects or difficulties.
+In California, a wrongful life lawsuit is a type of medical malpractice claim brought by a child, alleging that a healthcare provider’s negligence caused the child to be born with life-altering birth defects or difficulties.
 These difficulties essentially prevent the children victims from living a full life.
-Potential defendants (people who can be sued) in a wrongful life lawsuit are

-Parents can claim the same damages in wrongful birth claims as those claimed by children in wrongful life cases.
+- Parents can claim the same damages in wrongful birth lawsuits as those claimed by children in wrongful life cases.

 Our California personal injury attorneys will explain the following in this article: